extkljajicm/netscan/README.md

 - `/opt/netscan/` with binary and config
 - `netscan` user with minimal privileges
 - `CAP_NET_RAW` capability on binary
-- Systemd service with security hardening
+- Systemd service with network-compatible security settings

 ### Manual